AdobeDocs/audience-manager.es-ES/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-data-buyers.md

 ![](assets/buyer_marketplace.png)

-The [!UICONTROL Marketplace] list contains information that you can sort and search to find the data feed that&#39;s right for you.
-Items in the [!UICONTROL Marketplace] buyer&#39;s list include:
+The [!UICONTROL Marketplace] list contains information that you can sort and search to find the data feed that's right for you.
+Items in the [!UICONTROL Marketplace] buyer's list include:

 * **[!UICONTROL Search]:** Buscar fuentes de datos por nombre o descripción del texto.
 * **[!UICONTROL Name]:** Nombre de la fuente de datos.